ialoig/solidity-content-resources/solidity/learn-solidity.md

 In the case of `onlyOwner`, adding this modifier to a function makes it so only the owner of the contract (you, if you deployed it) can call that function.

 > Note: Giving the owner special powers over the contract like this is often necessary, but it could also be used maliciously.
-For example, the owner could add a backdoor function that would allow him to transfer anyone's zombies to himself!

 > So it's important to remember that just because a DApp is on Ethereum does not automatically mean it's decentralized — you have to actually read the full source code to make sure it's free of special controls by the owner that you need to potentially worry about.
 There's a careful balance as a developer between maintaining control over a DApp such that you can fix potential bugs, and building an owner-less platform that your users can trust to secure their data.